Skip to content

 What drives the price down — and the red flags

-A quote significantly below market usually means something was left out: prep steps skipped, one coat instead of two, cheaper paint, or an unlicensed crew with no insurance.
+A quote significantly below market usually means something was left out: prep steps skipped, one coat instead of two, cheaper paint, or an uninsured crew with no coverage.
 In Florida, if a painting contractor’s employees aren’t covered under workers’ compensation and something goes wrong on your property, you can be held liable.

-Always verify: state license, general liability insurance, and workers’ comp coverage.
+Always verify: general liability insurance, workers’ comp coverage, and a detailed written scope.
 Ask for certificates, not just verbal assurances.

 Getting a reliable estimate